rahul1947/SP11-K-Largest-Elements-and-Enumeration/README.md

 - For n = 256M and Min-Heap Algorithm, numTrials had to be reduced to 3.
   Else rest of the files could run for numTrial = 10 or more.

-- Please see the results for n = 1M - 256M comparing two algorithms -
+- Please see the results [sp11-script-results.txt](https://github.com/rahul1947/SP11-Select-Algorithm-for-K-Largest-Elements/blob/master/sp11-script-results.txt) for n = 1M - 256M comparing two algorithms -
   1. K Largest using **Select Algorithm with RT: O(n) amortized**
   2. K Largest using **Min-Heap with RT: O(n Log k)**

-in the file sp11-script-results.txt

 - Increasing numTrials, the result could be improvised but it would take more resources as Time and Memory.